ipld/js-ipld-schema/README.md

 Use `typed.js` to create a converter/validator from an IPLD Schema that can receive IPLD block data and return either `undefined` if the data form doesn't match the Schema, or the same data if the Schema doesn't involve any transformation, _or_ a transformed form of the data according to the Schema.

-Note that `create()` will _create_ a `toTyped()` function for you to run.
-For best performance results, you should do this just once with any given schema and reuse function whenever you need to run it.
+Note that `create()` will _create_ a `toTyped()` / `toRepresentation()` function pair for you to run.
+For best performance results, you should do this just once with any given schema and reuse these functions whenever you need to process or validate data.

+Typically, your application will want to interact with typed data, particularly when the representation form is terse and not as easy to modify.
+IPLD Schemas give you the ability to validate, decode and transform representation data to safely hand off to your application layer.

+#### From representation form to typed form

 ```js
 import { fromDSL } from '@ipld/schema/from-dsl.js'